PoCInnovation/Workshops/software/04.Docker/README.md

 All the required information to install dependencies can be found in [SETUP.md](./SETUP.md).

 ## Story

-You are a software engineer in a high potential start up.
+You are a software engineer in a high potential startup.

 Your first version is ready to be deployed, however your manager wants the deployment to be simple, fast and does not require a manual configuration of the server on which you will deploy.